valaskalakene/arved.valaskalakene.github.io/README.md

 Added bonus is non-KYC, clean BTC/crypto.

 Can be a repeat business with monthly volume of low (to mid) 5 figures.
 Depends mostly on your revenue.
 For example more than 5% of turnover to marketing is not advisable.
+Ready willing and ableto use any esrcrow service at customers discretion and cost.

 Can be used to cash out dividends, pay emplyees, etc.